 Due to compliance with Consumer Law and the Competition and Markets Authority guidance, Swansea University no longer markets programmes subject to approval.
 In exceptional circumstances, the Board can make a decision based on likely risk of completion, which will be reviewed on a case-by-case basis at the explicit request of the proposing Executive Dean (or nominee).

 The normal process is for all programmes approved to development to be promoted as ‘Coming Soon’.

 How can I Market my Programme?

 All new programmes can be marketing through the ‘Coming Soon’ section of the University website, and should develop a marketing strategy and plan to ensure all potential students, their advisors and parents and employers and other key agencies are aware the programme will be launched.
 In addition, the Market Intelligence Report will identify the key global regions where demand is highest, which should be targeted effectively.
 Recruiting to a brand new programme is challenging, notably to achieve viable numbers in year one, therefore a longer term approach to development and launch should be taken to ensure the greatest chance of successful recruitment.
-College/School Marketing Officers should drive the development of the marketing plan in liaison with the Marketing, Recruitment and International team.
+Faculty/School Marketing Officers should drive the development of the marketing plan in liaison with the Marketing, Recruitment and International team.

 How can I Maximise Recruitment to my Programme?

 Once your new programme is formally approved by the Programme Approval Committee, you should seek to market and promote your programme effectively to ensure you meet your recruitment targets in year one of operation.